-Vaxil Bio Ltd ("Vaxil" or the "Company") was incorporated under the Business Corporations Act (BC) on July 26, 2006 and is listed on the TSX Venture Exchange ("TSX-V").
-Vaxil is an Israeli biotechnology company that is focused on a novel drug discovery and development platform based on Signal Peptides ("SPs") which the company deploys to fight infectious diseases and cancer.
+Vaxil Bio Ltd. ("Vaxil") (with its subsidiaries, the "Company") was incorporated under the Business Corporations Act (BC) on July 26, 2006 and is listed on the TSX Venture Exchange ("TSX-V").
+The Company is an Israeli biotechnology company that is focused on a novel drug discovery and development platform based on Signal Peptides ("SPs") which the company deploys to fight infectious diseases and cancer.